soon-yau/upgpt/README.md

 ![App](./assets/app.png)

 This demonstration uses pre-segmented style images from DeepFashion Multimodal dataset and does not support arbitrary images that you upload.
-We provide a few samples that you can play with in the app.
+We provide a few samples in the app for you to play with.
+If you want to try more style images, follow instructions in  "Additional Data".
 - Download models interp_256.zip and upscale.zip(optional) and unzip into ./models/upgpt
 - Start the app by typing in terminal `streamlit run app.py`
 - Click "Image Styles->Browse files" to select images from ./fashion.
 Then "select styles" and click "Show/Get Styles" to extract style images.
 The model is trained for pose transfer, hence a face style image is advised to produce good result.